mvysny/vaadin-on-kotlin/docs/index.md

 The web app will be running at [http://localhost:8080](http://localhost:8080)

+## Tutorial

 To get started with Vaadin-on-Kotlin, [Start Here](gettingstarted.html).

-TODO more documentation coming, for now please visit the [https://github.com/mvysny/vaadin-on-kotlin](https://github.com/mvysny/vaadin-on-kotlin) GitHub pages.
+To find out more, please visit the [Vaadin-on-Kotlin GitHub project page](https://github.com/mvysny/vaadin-on-kotlin).